aldavigdis/dockpress/readme.md

 ## Build and send off to your private image registry

-You can do the following to build and publish a Docker image based on DockPress to your private Docker registry:
+You can do the following to build and publish a Docker image based on DockPress to your private Docker registry.
+The following uses my own internal URL for my own build and yours will be different:

 ```bash
 export registry_path=eu.gcr.io/dockerpress-379014/dockpress/dockpress:latest
 docker build -t dockpress . -f Dockerfile
 docker commit $(docker create dockpress) $registry_path
 docker push $registry_path
 ```